uit-no/hpc-doc/guides/user/helpdesk.rst

   your problem faster.
 * Please do not send support requests directly to staff members.
-  Response time is shorter, and your request does not risk getting lost in a huge mailbox if you use the support.notur.no system.
+  Response time is shorter, and your request does not risk getting lost in a huge mailbox if you use the support system.
 * Working hours for the support staff are Monday-Friday 08:00-16:00, except holidays.